vsulli/CipherEncoderDecoder/CipherEncoderDecoder/README.md

 if value extends past 122: value - 122 + 97 - 1
 ex) x shift of 1
 z -> a (122 -> 123)
-end up with value of 97
+first convert letter to ascii, then do shift end up with value of 97 convert back to letter

-convert back to letter
+if shift is > 26, mod by 26

 ## Affine Cipher